Free · Open source · No signup

 co‑op partner at your skill level.

-STS2 co-op is friend-gated through Steam — which means today, the only way to find a partner is scrolling the global Discord for ten minutes.
-Spire Vault is the missing piece: a live feed of who's around right now, with their tier and a way to reach out.
+STS2 co-op is friend-gated through Steam, which means today the only way to find a partner is scrolling the global Discord for ten minutes.
+Spire Vault is the missing piece: a live feed of who's around right now, a one-click invite, and a green "co-oping with @them" pill on both rows once a pair is locked in.
+Stats sync across every device you sign in on.
 The actual game invite still goes through Steam.

 Checking who's around… · Open source on GitHub